-The Complainant and Respondent will be notified simultaneously in writing (which may include email) of the written determination, which will include:
+The Complainant and Respondent will be notified simultaneously in writing (which may include email), generally within 7 calendar days of the hearing, of the written determination which will include:

-- An identification of the allegations. - A recitation of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held. - Findings of fact supporting the determination.
+- o An identification of the allegations. - o A recitation of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held. - o Findings of fact supporting the determination. - o Conclusions regarding the application of this policy to the facts. - O A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the school imposes on the Respondent, and whether remedies designed to restore or preserve equal access to SAE Institute's Education Program or Activity will be provided by SAE Institute to the Complainant. - o Procedures and permissible bases for appeal.

-21 All decision-makers will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.
+20 All decision-makers will satisfy the training requirements mandated by applicable federal and state laws and be free of bias and conflicts of interest for or against Complainants or Respondents generally or an individual Complainant or Respondent.